-Administrative and general expenses for the year ended December 31, 2018 of \$8,010 was recorded compared \$5,572 in the corresponding period last year.
-As the Company continues to grow the administrative and general costs increase with the operations.
-On a year over year basis the component of this line item that increased the most were; salaries from adding staff and severance costs, legal, consulting and audit & tax advisory services.
-In addition, the Company spent approximately \$1,500 in one time costs.
+Administrative and general expenses for the three months ended March 31, 2019 of \$1,370 compared to \$1,220 in the corresponding period last year.
+As the Company's operations continue to grow the administrative and general costs increase with the operations.
+On a year over year basis the component of this line item that increased the most were; salaries from adding staff as well as professional fees.